-6 Connectors and LEDs in the rear slot cover
+7 Connectors and LEDs in the rear slot cover

-The coaxial antenna connector, two status LEDs and a 9 pin sub D connector can be found in the rear slot cover. (see figure).
-The upper, green LED (LOCK) is turned on when after power-up the receiver has acquired at least four satellites and has computed its position.
+The coaxial antenna connector, four status LEDs, a male BNC connector for modulated time code and a 9 pin sub D connector can be found in the rear slot cover. (see figure).
+The "Nav.
+Solved" LED lights green when the receiver has computed its position.
 In normal operation the receiver position is updated continuously as long as at least four satellites can be received.

-The lower, red LED (FAIL) is turned on after power-up until the receiver has synchronized or if a severe error occurs during operation.
+The LED "Fail" lights red if a time synchronization error occurs during operation.
+The LED "Init" lights blue until the receiver has finished its initialisation, and the "Ant.
+Fail" LED lights red if the antenna is not connected correctly or the satellite signal is been disturbed.

-The 9 pin sub D connector is wired to the serial port COMO.
+The 9 pin sub D connector is wired to the serial port COM0 of GLN180PEX.
 Pin assignment can be seen from the figure beside.
 This port can not be used as serial port for the computer.
 Instead, it can be uses to send out Meinberg's standard time string to an external device.